elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Add option to override usernamespace `restricted` PSA level
   - Namespaces overridden will not be managed by HNC.
 - Add usernamespace gatekeeper constraints, for overridden usernamespaces.
+- Added `--logging-enabled` flag for test scripts and disabled logging by default

 ### Fixed